 The Shadebinder is the Warlock’s Stasis subclass.
 As with all Stasis subclasses, it focuses on freezing and shattering enemies.
 Shadebinder adds the Melee ability Penumbral Blast, which lets you fire freezing bolts from a staff.

 The Winter’s Wrath Super ability summons your staff for a longer period of time.
 With the ability active, you can fire stronger projectiles from the staff that freeze anything they touch, then activate a secondary ability to shatter frozen enemies in your path.

 The starting Hunter subclass, Arcstrider, summons a staff that the Hunter can use to swiftly dismantle enemies.

-The Arcstrider’s passive abilities are divided into Way of the Warrior and Way of the Wind.
+The Arcstrider’s passive abilities are divided into Way of the Warrior, Way of the Wind, and Way of the Current.
 The former includes a skill that will automatically recharge your dodging meter when killing enemies via melee.
 Way of the Wind focuses on speed.
 Focused Breathing will replenish your dodge meter from sprinting, while also increasing your max speed.

 For some defensive utility, there’s Way of the Current, which changes your super to Whirlwind Guard.
 This lets you block incoming projectiles by holding down the aim button to create a shield.

 Carrying over from the original, the Gunslinger’s super ability summons the fan-favorite Golden Gun.
 This sun-soaked pistol instantly vaporizes enemies on contact.
 The Gunslinger is ideal for pinpointing specific enemies for huge chunks of damage.